hecko-yes/hecko.my.to/style-guide/index.md

 - technically-unnecessary filler, so like y'know the uh,, yeah )every so often i wanna stop using it but then i don't)
 - i often quote memes instead of speaking normally, which might partly be due to autism idk
+- initial `i` is omitted sometimes <small>(i think because once i tried out a writing style stats thing and it said i use it a lot and i've been self-conscious about that ever since)</small>

 no textspeak abbreviations though, except [specific ones](#abbreviations) (and acronyms like `tbh`, `mfw`, etc)